INFORMSJoC/2021.0151/README.md

 [![INFORMS Journal on Computing Logo](https://INFORMSJoC.github.io/logos/INFORMS_Journal_on_Computing_Header.jpg)](https://pubsonline.informs.org/journal/ijoc)

-# Learning Equilibria in Asymmetric Auction Games
+# Data for the Empirical Analysis of the Paper [Learning Equilibria in Asymmetric Auction Games]

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [General Public License v3.0](LICENSE).